-As a first-year student, you’ll enjoy a rotation through our shops, learning the vocabulary, techniques and practices of each discipline.
-You’ll learn both the technical and design aspects of each area.
-In costume, you’ll learn to read a pattern, sew, analyze a script and craft renderings.
-In lighting, you’ll learn the function of each instrument and how to hang them properly and safely.
-In scenic design, you’ll learn how to make models and construct flats.
-In scenic construction, you’ll learn how to read drafting, work with numerous industry tools, and ultimately build sets for our Playhouse performances.
-A lab component in each area will give you hands-on experience directly related to a mainstage production in the ECU/Loessin Playhouse.
+As a first-year student, you will enjoy a rotation through our shops, learning the vocabulary, techniques and practices of each discipline.
+You will learn both the technical and design aspects of each area.
+In costume, you will learn to read a pattern, sew, analyze a script and craft renderings.
+In lighting, you will gain practical knowledge using in the function of each instrument, how to hang them properly and safely.
+In scenic design, you will acquire skill in how to make models and create renderings.
+In scenic construction, you will begin to master reading drafts, work with numerous industry tools, and ultimately build sets for our Playhouse performances.
+A lab component in each area will give you hands-on experience directly related to a realized production in the ECU/Loessin Playhouse.

-You’ll select an area of focus within the concentration: scenic design, scenic painting, properties, scenic construction, costume design, costume construction, lighting design, lighting technology, make-up or sound design.
+You will select an area of focus within the concentration: scenic design, scenic painting, properties, scenic construction, costume design, costume construction, lighting design, lighting technology, make-up or sound design.

 As a junior, you’ll serve in a position within a production, as paint charge, props master, assistant props master or assistant costume designer, or you’ll direct a major build for a stage element.
 You might serve as assistant lighting or scenic designer.
 Your professors will support you as you test your limits.
 Once you’ve reached an assistant position, you’ll participate in production meetings.